zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ## Comments

-Use comments to describe and add detail to your queries.
+Use comments to describe and add detail and notes to your queries.

  - Single line comments use the double hyphen `--` symbol.
 Single line comments end with a line break.
- - Multi-line comments beign with `/*` and end with ` */`.
+ - Multi-line comments begin with `/*` and end with ` */`.
 Multi-line comments span multiple lines.

  ```sql
  Single line comments: